0xsissN/shadow-store-go/README.md

 ## Testing

-- Upon logging in, a cookie is created.
-Logging out removes the cookie.
+- When you log in, a cookie is created and when you log out, the cookie is deleted.
 - User authentication prevents duplicate emails or usernames during registration.
-- The server runs on `localhost:8081`.

 ## Installation